New side bar web browser for more weather info or your web page of interest.

 will be notified that a world file was created from the KML file and that you

-will have to Re Create Overlay if the image is a different size.
+will have to Re Create Overlay if the image is a different size or locations.
 One thing about

 the Toolkit output images is that if there is no rainfall on the radar, the